 We teach our students the best way to communicate

-Purposeful education is about giving kids the skills they need to become successful adults.
-And a successful adult has to know how to communicate.
+Purposeful education is about giving kids the skills they need to become successful adults and a successful adult must know how to communicate!
 There are many facets to proper and clear communication.

 Presenting yourself in the best way

 Our project-based learning approach teaches children how to communicate with each other and with their teacher.
-As the students work together on a solution, they can quickly figure out whether or not they are being understood by their teammates.
-Or if they don’t understand another student, they are forced to figure out why.
-They also learn how to communicate their solutions in a clear way in their presentations so that the rest of the class understands it.
+As the students work together to solve a problem, they learn to quickly determine whether they are being understood by or not.
+In addition, they also learn how to communicate their ideas in a clear way during their presentations, so that the rest of the class understands it.